pret/pokered/FEATURES.md

 - A small sound effect plays when you push a boulder onto a switch in Victory Road.
 - A small sound effect plays when you light up Rock Tunnel with FLASH.
 - A small sound effect plays when the doors behind the first 3 elite four members open upon defeating them.
+- If you set MUSIC to OG+ mode, 6 pokemon (POLIWHIRL, VILEPLUME, GOLDEEN, RHYHORN, OMANYTE, DITTO) will have slightly different cries so their cries aren't exact duplicates of other pokemon.
+- Music volume was decreased when you enter the pokemon nicknaming screen.

 ## Pokemon Green visuals
 The version-specific visuals of japanese pokemon green were added into PureGreen.